 OEC (Overseas Employment Certificate), also known as “exit pass” is a must for bonafide OFWs heading to their country of employment.
-An OFW must present this certificate before an immigration officer or even during checking-in of flight.
-The airline staff will ask you to show this pass before confirming your flight.
+If you are an OFW, present this certificate before an immigration officer or during checking-in of flight.
+Sometimes, airline staff asks this pass before confirming your flight.

 In return, OEC holders are exempted to pay the travel tax and the airport terminal fee.

 POEA is the agency of the government responsible for assessing and verifying your employment abroad.
 But before heading to their office, you must first create an account online and set an appointment.

 As a suggestion, you should book an appointment 3-5 days before your departure date just so you have more time.

 Next, fill out all information online including your personal data, your employers, and legal beneficiaries.
 Bear in mind that all the information filled in should be true because they will also ask you some supporting evidence.

 What documents should you bring?